-If you are a UC San Diego affiliate, you can browse the Library's geospatial data holdings that are located on what is known as the X Drive.
 The data is organized geographically, roughly by continent, with topical data arrangement inside each folder.

 Remember, if you are looking for data on a smaller area of geography, be sure to check the folder with the larger geography first.
 An example would be if you are looking for data for only one of the states in the United States, you would want to look in the United States Data folder as well as the North America data folder.

 To facilitate your search, we have sorted our GIS data links into the following categories:

 Online GIS Data Sites (a select few)

 Below are some of the top resources for finding good GIS data online.
 If you find a good source that isn't on one of our lists, please contact us and we'll be sure to evaluate it and add it on so others can benefit from your work!

 The California State Geoportal is a centralized geographic open data portal, which includes authoritative data and applications from a multitude of California state entities.
 These State entities cover many topics including Water, Health, Energy, Environment, Transportation, Land Use, Boundaries, Geology, Wildlife, Education, Economy and Fire.

 CGIAR-CSI Consortium for Spatial Information